kiongxiangyi/kiongxiangyi/README.md

 🎓 Earned a full scholarship at 18 for a three years of diploma in digital and precision engineering in Singapore.

-DE Received another prestigious scholarship for a three years of degree in electrical engineering in Germany.
+🇩🇪 Received another prestigious scholarship for a three years of degree in electrical engineering in Germany.

 💻 Thriving today as a Full Stack Developer, integrating diverse perspectives and experiences from my international journey.